-For the monte carlo, A's estimated standard errors were calculated in two ways.
-The "system" standard errors are based on the (estimated) asymptotic variance from systems estimation.
-The "bootstrapped SBI" standard errors are produced by running the bootstrap procedure on the SBI estimator and then taking the standard deviation of the saved parameter estimates.
+For the Monte Carlo, A's estimated SEs were calculated in two ways.
+The system SEs are based on the (estimated) asymptotic variance from systems estimation.
+The "boot-strapped SBI" SEs are produced by running the bootstrap procedure on the SBI estimator and then taking the SD of the saved parameter estimates.

-The lower section of Table 1 displays the average estimated standard error based on system and bootstrapped SBI estimation.
-The system standard errors are obviously very close to the standard deviations of the sampling distributions in the upper section.
-More importantly for our purposes here, the bootstrapped SBI standard errors are also quite close.
-As is to be expected, the bootstrapped SBI standard errors are slightly larger than the system standard errors.
+The lower section of Table 1 displays the average estimated SE based on system and bootstrapped SBI estimation.
+The system SEs are obviously very close to the SDs of the sampling distributions in the upper section.
+More importantly for our purposes here, the bootstrapped SBI SEs are also quite close.
+As is to be expected, the bootstrapped SBI SEs are slightly larger than the system SEs.
 This is because the SBI method is itself less efficient than the system method.
 Moreover, the bootstrap method will induce some inefficiency.
-Nevertheless, the sampling properties of the SBI method and of bootstapping imply that the boostrapped SBI standard errors will be consistent.
-In fact, we can see that as the sample increases to 5000, the difference in the standard errors is quite small.
+Nevertheless, the sampling properties of the SBI method and of bootstrapping imply that the bootstrapped SBI SEs will be consistent.
+In fact, we can see that as the sample increases to 5000, the difference in the SEs is quite small.